 Although surgery is the only treatment that will cure a cataract, there are some measures that may help control some symptoms of cataracts.
-Some of these measures may help slow cataracts from developing, as well.
+Some of these measures may also help slow cataracts from developing.

 General Guidelines for Managing Cataracts